sevapru/terrorblade/README.md

 The process may take some time depending on your message history size.
 Progress will be shown in the console.

+**Note from Maintainers**: I am actively working on implementing rate limiting and batch processing to make the tool safer for accounts with larger message histories.
+In the meantime, please exercise caution when using this tool with accounts containing extensive message histories.

+**Known Issue**: In case of API failure, recent messages from the last few minutes may be deleted from your Telegram account.

+#### Try it on your own risk
+After you have placed your credentials in the `.env` file, you can run the preprocessor which will organize your data within the DuckDB.

 ```python
 from terrorblade.examples.create_db_from_tg_account import run_processor